olliw42/mLRS/README.md

 ## Installation Bits and Bops ##

-This is a STM32CubeIde project.
+This is a STM32CubeIDE project.
 I don't have yet much experience with this framework, and it seems it is not ideal for shared projects.
-This proecudere should work:
+This procedure should work:

 Let's assume that the project should be located in the folder C:/Me/Documents/Github/mlrstest.

 1. Clone and setup the project files
 - open a command line processor
-- cd into C:/Me/Documents/Github (not C:/Me/Documents/Github/mlrstest!)
+- cd into C:/Me/Documents/Github (not C:/Me/Documents/Github/mlrstest !)
 - git clone https://github.com/olliw42/mLRS.git mlrstest
-- cd into mlrstest
+- cd mlrstest
 - run run_setup.py.
-This does three steps: initializes the submodules, corrects folder names in project files, and generated mavlink library files.
+This does two steps: initializes submodules, and generates mavlink library files.

 For cloning you of course can use any other tool you like, but ensure that the submodules are also retrieved (git submodule --init --recursive).